BBC Symphony Orchestra Biography

 The BBC Symphony Chorus is one of the finest amateur choruses in the country.
 It makes more television and radio appearances than any similar choir.

 One of the UK’s finest and most distinctive amateur choirs, the BBC Symphony Chorus was founded in 1928.
-Its early appearances included premieres of Bartók’s Cantata Profana, Stravinsky’s Perséphone and Mahler’s Eighth Symphony and this commitment to new music is undiminished today with premieres and commissions in recent years of works by Sir Peter Maxwell Davies, Judith Weir, Stephen Montague, Peter Eötvös and Sir John Tavener.
+Its early appearances included premieres of Bartók’s Cantata Profana, Stravinsky’s Perséphone and Mahler’s Eighth Symphony and this commitment to new music is undiminished today with premieres and commissions in recent years of works by Sir Peter Maxwell Davies, Judith Weir and Sir John Tavener.

-As well as dedicated studio recordings for Radio 3 the Chorus has also made recordings for commercial record labels, including a selection of choral works by Joseph Marx, and Delius’s The Song of the High Hills and Appalachia with the BBC SO and Sir Andrew Davis.
-The Chorus also performs on its own and with other orchestras in London and further afield, most recently in France and the Canary Islands.
+As well as dedicated studio recordings for Radio 3 the Chorus has also made recordings for commercial record labels, including a selection of choral works by Joseph Marx, Holst’s Choral Symphony with the BBC SO and Sir Andrew Davis, and Szymanowski’s Stabat Mater and Harnasie with Edward Gardner .
+The Chorus also performs on its own and with other orchestras in London and further afield, most recently in Paris with Sir Mark Elder and the Orchestra of the Age of Enlightenment.

 Chorus Director - Stephen Jackson